mayia/mayia/README.md

 ## Welcome to my GitHub page! 👋

-Seasoned evaluator with two decades of experience measuring, evaluating and improving health and social programmes in low and middle income countries--now leveraging data science to amplify insights and drive greater impact.
+Seasoned evaluator with extensive experience measuring, evaluating and improving health and social programmes in low and middle income countries--now leveraging data science to amplify insights and drive greater impact.

 * [LinkedIn profile](https://www.linkedin.com/in/yashinlink/)